 - 3.1 The Application Site is zoned as "Other Specified Uses (Cemetery)" ("OU(Cemetery)") under the Draft Chai Wan Outline Zoning Plan No. S/H20/26.
-It is situated at the south-east corner of the existing HKBA Cemetery, covering an area of approximately 482 m2. - 3.2 Adjacent to the Application Site on the west is the existing columbarium block, which provides a total of 7,545 niches.
+It is situated at the south-east corner of the existing HKBA Cemetery, covering an area of approximately 482 m2. - 3.2 Adjacent to the Application Site on the west are the existing columbarium blocks and temple of the Hong Kong Buddhist Cemetery, which provides a total of 7,545 niches.
 There is also an existing office with five staff members located about 50 m to the west of the site. - 3.3 HKBA is intended to develop a four-storey columbarium building, over a basement floor, on the Application Site.
 Upon completion of the Proposed Development, it is expected to provide an additional of 17,095 niches (16,014 standard niches and 1,081 large niches), male and female toilets on the basement floor, and two staff positions in the office.
 The layout plan of the Application Site is shown in Appendix 3.1.